Tax filing FAQ

-- For jointly-owned accounts (and those owned by a trust or a corporation), tax statements are sent only to, or viewable online only by, the designated taxpayer on the account.
+- For jointly-owned accounts (and those owned by a trust or a corporation), tax statements are sent only to the designated taxpayer on the account.

 - Copies of most tax statements will be available on the secure site on ameriprise.com as they are mailed.
 Register or log in.
 Some RiverSource® annuity tax statements are only available on riversource.com.
 Log in.